ucb-bar/chisel-sift/README.md

 `ln -s smiley.im24 in.im24`

-The same can be used for some default control sequences in data.
+The same link command must be used for default control sequences in data.
 Then just

 `make`